usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### <a name="aal_privacy"></a>4.4.
 Privacy Requirements

-The CSP SHOULD employ appropriately tailored privacy controls defined in [[SP 800-53]](#SP800-53) or equivalent industry standard.
+The CSP SHALL employ appropriately tailored privacy controls defined in [[SP 800-53]](#SP800-53) or equivalent industry standard.

 CSPs SHALL NOT use or disclose information about subscribers for any purpose other than conducting authentication or to comply with law or legal process, unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
 CSPs MAY NOT make consent a condition of the service.
 Care SHALL be taken to ensure that use of such information is limited to its original purpose for collection.
 If the use of such information does not fall within uses related to authentication or to comply with law or legal process, the CSP SHALL provide notice and obtain consent from the subscriber.
 This notice SHOULD follow the same principles as described in *Notice and Consent* in [[SP 800-63A Section 8.2]](sp800-63a.html#consent) and SHOULD not be rolled up into a legalistic privacy policy or general terms and conditions.
 Rather, if there are uses outside the bounds of these explicit purposes, the subscriber SHOULD be provided with a meaningful way to understand the purpose for additional uses, and the opportunity to accept or decline.